SilviaEiden/bikesharing/README.md

 ![6august_peakhours](Images/6august_peakhours.png)

 In this visualization, a horizontal bar graph is created showing peak riding hours by user type during the month of August.
 Along the x-axis is the number of trips, and the y-axis is the start time filtered by the hour.
 The bar graph can be filtered by user type and hour as well.
-As noted earlier, the user type is identified as customer or subscriber.
+As noted earlier, the user type is identified as customer and subscriber.
 Also, the bar graph is color coded orange for subscriber and blue for customer.
 For example, the first orange bar states that 185,673 subscribers checked out a bike between 17 hours or 5 PM and 18 hours or 6 PM, which is the highest peak riding hour as shown in the graph.

 <p>&nbsp;</p>